 The LEAP mentoring model includes complementary classroom curriculum called BOUNCE.
 The classroom sessions are held once a week for six hours, and cover a wide range of topics including communication skills, safety skills, goal setting, money sense, workplace attitude and ethics, time management, risk taking, dress for success and hygiene.

-DCLS has operated the LEAP pilot project for six years to-date, and will launch year seven in Spring of 2020.
+DCLS has operated the LEAP pilot project for six years to-date, and will launch year eight in Spring of 2021.

 Click here if you would like to donate to this project.